-If you don’t want a debt collector to contact you, the FDCPA allows you to make a written request to stop all communications (commonly referred to as a cease and desist letter).
-If you send a cease and desist letter to a debt collector, the debt collector must stop contacting you except to tell you that:
+If you send a cease and desist letter to a debt collector, the collector must stop contacting you except to tell you that:

-The benefit of sending debt collectors a cease and desist letter is that they will stop contacting you.
-If a debt collector continues to contact you (other than for the reasons listed above), you can sue for a violation of the FDCPA and ask for money damages.
-(Learn more about damages you are entitled to for FDCPA violations.)
+The benefit of sending a debt collector a cease and desist letter is that they'll stop harassing you.
+If a collector continues to contact you, other than for the reasons listed above, you can sue for a violation of the FDCPA and ask for money damages.

 When you force a debt collector to stop contacting you, the debt collector often has no choice but to either:

 For this reason, sending a cease and desist letter might increase the likelihood that the debt collector will file a lawsuit against you to enforce the debt.
-If you don't defend the lawsuit, the debt collector can obtain a default judgment.
-Then, if you have enough income or property, it may be able to garnish your wages or attach (seize) your assets.
-(Learn about how wage garnishments work.)
+If you don't defend the lawsuit, the debt collector can get a default judgment (an automatic win).
+Then, if you have enough income or property, it might be able to garnish your wages or attach (seize) your assets.

 In some cases, it might make sense to tell a debt collector to stop contacting you.

-The FDCPA prohibits debt collectors from calling you repeatedly, using profane language, making threats, or otherwise harassing you.
-If a debt collector is constantly calling you and causing you stress, sending a cease and desist letter can stop the collector from harassing you.
-(Learn more about illegal debt collection practices under the FDCPA.)
+The FDCPA prohibits debt collectors from contacting you repeatedly, using profane language, making threats, or otherwise harassing you.
+If a debt collector is constantly calling you and causing you major stress, sending a cease-communication letter can stop the collector from harassing you.

-But keep in mind that certain actions (such as making a partial payment or a promise to pay) may reset the statute of limitations clock.
+But keep in mind that some actions, such as making a partial payment or a promise to pay, might reset the statute of limitations clock.
 Also, even if the statute of limitations expires, you still owe the debt.
-This means that a debt collector can still contact you to collect the debt even if it can't sue you.
+So, a debt collector can still contact you to collect the debt even if it can't sue you.

-If you know for sure that the statute of limitations has expired, it might make sense to send a cease and desist letter to stop the collection calls.
+If you know for sure that the statute of limitations has expired, it might make sense to send a cease and desist letter to stop the collection contacts.

-If a debt collector contacts you about a debt that you're absolutely sure you don't owe, sending a cease and desist letter can stop the collector from calling you again.
-But because creditors routinely sell their debts to different debt collectors, it can be hard to know for certain whether or not you owe the debt.
+If a debt collector contacts you about a debt that you're sure you don't owe, sending a cease and desist letter can stop the collector from contacting you about it again.
+But because creditors routinely sell their debts to different debt collectors, it can be hard to know for sure whether you owe the debt.

-Under the FDCPA, you have a right to dispute the debt and request verification from the debt collector within 30 days after you first receive notice of the obligation.
+Under the FDCPA, you have a right to dispute the debt and request verification from the debt collector within 30 days after you first receive notice about this right.
 Until the debt collector sends you proof that you owe the debt, it must stop its collection efforts.
 It's usually a good idea to ask the collector to verify the debt before sending a cease and desist letter.